 Stand Your Ground in Wisconsin

 Wisconsin does not have a specific stand your ground law.
-Rather, the idea is included in the general self-defense statute.
-The difference between Wisconsin’s self-defense statute and stand your ground laws in other states is that in Wisconsin, a jury has to consider whether the person had the opportunity to retreat from the situation.
-Certainly, if the individual provoked the confrontation, he cannot claim self-defense unless he reasonably believes he has exhausted every other reasonable means to escape from or otherwise avoid death or great bodily harm.
+Rather, the idea is included in the general self-defense statute (Wis.
+Stat. sec.
+939.48).
+The difference between Wisconsin’s self-defense statute and others is that in Wisconsin, a jury has to consider whether the person had the opportunity to retreat from the situation.
+Certainly, if the individual provoked the confrontation, he cannot claim self-defense unless he reasonably believed he exhausted every other reasonable means of escape.

 Definitely a Gray Area

 Self-defense issues are never black and white.
 Most often, these cases are extremely complicated and require the expertise of criminal defense attorneys who have argued this defense in the past.
-The attorneys at Meyer Van Severen, S.C. are well versed in self-defense cases.
+Our attorneys understand self-defense issues.
 If you have been charged with a crime and believe you were acting in self-defense, call one of our attorneys today for a free consultation!